 1. Watch the parade on New Year’s Day

 The London New Year’s Day Parade (LNYDP) is a tradition with over thirty years of history, happening since 1987.
 In the parade there’s over 10,000 performers, from musicians, to acrobats, to dancers and even marching bands.
-Grab a ticket and watch it live or you can join more than half a million of Brits who watch it annually on TV from the comfort of their homes.
+Tickets are now sold out but you can join more than half a million of Brits who watch it annually on TV from the comfort of their homes.

 2. Attend a New Year’s Day brunch, lunch or dinner